thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-11/033.png)

-!!! abstract "Step"
+!!! abstract "Content Models / Invoices / **Enid**"
-    1. Navigate to the (root) > Content Models > Invoices > Enid Document Type
-    2. Click on the Data Element Profiles tab
+    1. Click on the Data Element Profiles tab
-    3. Click on the Sales Tax Data Field and click the **+** button in the toolbar
+    2. Click on the Sales Tax Data Field and click the **+** button in the toolbar

 ![](../assets/img/vol-2/4-11/034.png)